openaps/docs/docs/docs/Understanding OpenAPS-Overview/how-openaps-works-overview.md

 A DIY loop is no different.
 It gathers data from:
 * your pump
 * your CGM
-* any other place you log data in, like Nightscout
+* any other place you log data, like Nightscout

 It then uses this information to do the math and decide how your basal rates might need to be adjusted (above or below your underlying basal rate), to adjust and eventually keep or bring your BGs into your target range.